polywock/enlargeYoutubeProfileImages/README.md

 ### Install the [Chrome](https://chrome.google.com/webstore/detail/pmloeageofhljhdedpfpppjbjblbncbc), [Firefox](https://addons.mozilla.org/firefox/addon/enlarge-youtube-profile-images/), or [Edge](https://microsoftedge.microsoft.com/addons/detail/jmfhjdbimgifpninelaalcjakobegjfp) extension.

-Set your preferred profile image size for the Youtube comment section.
+- Set your preferred profile image size for the Youtube comment section.
+- Hover zoom on profile images.

 It's time to appreciate the memes and put a face to the name.